 Conditioned Crawl Space vs Vented Crawl Space

 Crawl spaces are quite common in the US and most of them are vented, but it’s not the most effective way to go about keeping the area dry.
 Humidity will most likely cause moisture problems, which often come from leaks from the plumbing pipes, which usually run through crawl spaces.
 Since these areas are often neglected, the leaks can remain undiscovered for a long time.

 Uncovered soil is another source of moisture in vented crawl spaces.
 Moisture also comes from foundation walls, where moisture from the ground outside of your house may migrate through to reach your crawl space.
 Foundation vents are also sources of moisture.
 Despite being placed to help keep the crawl space dry, it also lets water vapor from outdoor air go in, raising the humidity in the small space.

 This is why it is definitely a better investment to have a conditioned crawl space.
 Having it encapsulated will seal it completely from all these sources of moisture, reducing the humidity in this less visited part of the house.

-To keep proper humidity for crawl space at a level that does not foster mold growth, you need to invest in certain tools.
-Install a dedicated industrial dehumidifier in your crawl space and set it to 55% relative humidity.
+To keep proper humidity level that does not foster mold in crawl space, you need to invest in certain tools.
+Install a dedicated dehumidifier in your crawl space and set it to 55% relative humidity.
 You can also install a humidistat that will ring up an alarm if the humidity exceeds 70%.
 This should get you to check your crawl space for possible sources of moisture instead of letting it fester in the confined space.